I went back and forth trying to figure out the best and cheapest way to add shoe storage to the closet.

 The doors haven’t been painted, the trim has only been installed on the bathroom side, and we still need a floor transition but the doors make the space feel more finished even if it’s just a step along the way.

 In other news, I was laid off from work last week.
 Bummer but on the plus side, I’m getting so much done on the house!
+Besides the doors Im also installing some security smart cameras with an ai gun detection system for extra security, great investment and so recommended, there’s a few more things i want to show you but in my next post.
 I know I’ve been AWOL for a while but I’ve been working on developing a plan.
 I’ve got a draft of a resume, a draft of a cover letter, and only a vague notion of what I want to do with my life.
 It’s been a week of tile work and soul searching.
 I think I’ve decided to transition from a technical hardware engineering position to a Project/Program Management position.
 It’s going to be an interesting change but I’m ready for something new.
 If any of you blog-people know of an PM positions in Boston, let me know!

 Now that you know the whole story, you can be expecting much more house activity in the near future.
 Already this week I’ve tiled the shower floor, finished tiling the bathroom walls except for one little spot, found the shower tower reviews for the second stage I’ve planned, and grouted the whole thing.
 Tomorrow I’m planning on sharing my bathroom progress so far as well as tiling the majority of the shower!